 Façade ContractorBenson Industries

 This much-needed renovation of the Long Beach Superior Court House served to remake the existing dilapidated space to resolve issues of both structural integrity and public safety.
-The improved facility includes 531,000-square-foot courthouse houses 31 courtrooms—with expansion space for six more—offices for county justice agencies, retail space compatible with court uses, and a secured interior courtyard.
+The improved facility provides 531,000 ft2 (49,330 m2), housing 31 courtrooms—with expansion space for six more—offices for county justice agencies, retail space compatible with court uses, and a secured interior courtyard.
 The Court House façade features tension cable walls at the East and West Elevations of the atrium that links the courthouse and offices.
 The five story atrium provides a light and airy welcoming space to the public as it enters the building and combines with the courtyard to provide a calming influence to the public.

-Front collaborated with KPFF Portland to provide engineering and design services to Benson Industries in fulfillment of AECOM’s vision.
-Each wall is approximately 76ft high by 79ft wide supported on cables spanning vertically.
+Front collaborated with KPFF Portland to provide analysis and design services to Benson Industries in fulfillment of AECOM’s vision.
+Each wall is approximately 76 ft (23 m) high by 79 ft (24 m) wide supported on cables spanning vertically.
 In addition to the high span, the wall is subject to high seismic loads and imposed displacements from the primary structure.
 Interface between the cable wall and adjacent systems required innovative detailing.
 The high performance insulated glass units are point fixed to the cable systems.